tock/book/src/doc/kernel_attributes.md

 - Major Version: `u16`.
 The major version number of the kernel.
 Little endian.
 - Minor Version: `u16`.
 The minor version number of the kernel.
 Little endian.
-- Path Version: `u16`.
+- Patch Version: `u16`.
 The patch version number of the kernel.
 Little endian.
 - Pre-Release: `u16`.
 If 0, this is a release.
 If nonzero, this indicates a development version.
 1 indicates this is a working development.
 Anything above 1 indicates a development release, where 2 means alpha, 3 means beta,